eugenz3rr/klickbaitjs/README.md

-# KlickbaitJS - Documentn not ready
+# KlickbaitJS - Not ready

 In short.
 KlickbaitJS was created to create a module based frontent CMS for AndroidApps (Created on top of cordova).
 This CMS is currently under heavy development.
 So it'll most likely experience no backwards compatible versions.